-Hazard Control measures Risk without control measure Risk with control measure Severity of hazard Likelihood of hazard occurring Severity of hazard Likelihood of hazard occurring Accident or injury from trips, slips and falls due to holes, hidden obstacles, wet ground, unstable buildings etc. Use walking aid if needed.
-Warnings of site- specific risks to be given.
-High Medium High Low Minor injuries through contact with vegetation or man-made objects Carry First Aid kit to attend to minor injuries.
-Medium Medium Medium Low Bites, stings and cuts from insects, etc. Use insect repellent if required.
-Medium Low Medium Low Lyme Disease Check and remove any ticks on clothes or body after meeting.
-If symptoms occur indicative of Lyme Disease seek medical advice (see below).
-Verbal warning to be given to any participant not familiar with Lyme Disease.
-High Low High Low Leptospirosis (Weil's disease), Cryptosporidium and other diseases caused by indirect contact with rats, cattle, etc. Wash hands before eating, particularly if handling mosses growing on riverbanks and pond margins.
-Use antiseptic gel.
-High Low Medium Low Discomfort or infection through direct or indirect contact with dog faeces.
+Hazard Control measures Risk without control measure Risk with control measure Severity of hazard Likelihood of hazard occurring Severity of hazard Likelihood of hazard occurring Leptospirosis (Weil's disease), Cryptosporidium and other diseases caused by indirect contact with rats, cattle, etc. High Low Medium Low Discomfort or infection through direct or indirect contact with dog faeces.
 Be careful when searching for bryophytes around car parks and next to well used footpaths.
 Wash hands and/or use antiseptic gel after handling bryophytes.
-Low Abuse or assault from members of the public Be polite to members of the public and take the opportunity to explain the work of BBS members.
+High Low Abuse or assault from members of the public Be polite to members of the public and take the opportunity to explain the work of BBS members.
 High Low High Low Injury (and death) from attack by wild, feral or domestic animals, including livestock Do not approach potentially dangerous animals.
 Take advice from landowner on whether any livestock need to be avoided.
 High Low Medium Low Losing direction (may exacerbate other hazards) Stay within sight and earshot of other members of the group at all times.
 Let leader know if you intend to be out of sight or will depart early.
 If you find yourself lost stay where you are, attempt to contact the leader by mobile phone and wait to be found (or return to meeting point if you are sure of the route back).
-Medium Low to medium (site dependent) Low Low
+Medium Medium Low Low